Soil / Seabed Samples

 - Our patented technology – developed to analyze surface soil or seabed samples (few mm3’s, from approx. 1 ft. depth) – recognizes otherwise undetectable hydrocarbon microseepage from prospective areas.

-Field crew will travel to the location to sample the area of interest, either in a grid pattern (covering a lease or area of interest) or visiting different target locations.
+Field crew travel to the location to sample the area of interest, either in a grid pattern (covering a lease or area of interest) or visiting different target locations.
+Vast areas can be covered relatively quickly this way.

-The samples are taken with specialized equipment and are stored in hermetic conditions to avoid contamination.
+The samples are taken with specialized equipment and are stored in hermetic (completely airtight) conditions to avoid contamination.

-- After the sample has been taken, first bacterial DNA is extracted from this sample, producing tagged 16S rDNA data that is translated into bacterial species.
+- After the sample has been taken, first microbial DNA is extracted from this sample, producing tagged 16S rDNA data that is translated into species.

 - The result of this analysis is hundreds of thousands (partly field type specific) biomarkers.
 The ‘DNA fingerprint’ of the soil sample.

-- Biodentify creates a prospectivity ‘indicator’ on the sampled new locations using the DNA fingerprints, which is a value between -1 and 1.
-These values are plotted on a map which shows the prospect areas very distinctively and along on cross-section.
+- Biodentify creates a prospectivity ‘indicator’ on the new sampled locations using the DNA fingerprints, which is a value between -1 and 1.
+These values are plotted on a map which shows the prospect areas very distinctively and along one cross-section.

 Schematic representation of the bacterial diversity and relative abundance within samples.
 Each colored bar represents a bacterial genus or family.

-One soil sample could contain up to 35 million DNA signatures and 350,000 species.
-The extraction of microsomal chromosomal DNA is performed by mechanical disruption of the bacteria using small beads and vigorous shaking.
+One soil sample could contain up to 35 million DNA signatures and ± 950,000 species.
+The extraction of microsomal chromosomal DNA is performed by mechanical disruption of the microbes using small beads and vigorous shaking.

 - Our trained model is capable of predicting the presence of a highly productive zone within a heterogeneous shale play, with an accuracy of >70% prior to drilling.
 For conventional plays, both on- and offshore, it is able to predict whether a prospect or well target location shows signs of hydrocarbons in the subsurface.